 This product by the German developers, Klanghelm is a tribute to simplistic designs and vari-mu compressors.

-This plugin offers users a choice between 3 models that have different sound characteristics, color, controls, and GUI:
+This plugin offers you a choice between 3 models that have different sound characteristics, color, controls, and GUI:

 - MkI – a gentle, ‘early’ design.
 This model has the most straightforward interface that consists of a ratio mode and 6 timing constant settings.
 The timing here is comparable to the Fairchild 670 with fast attack and release for the first option, slow attack and long release for the fourth option, and fast attack with a program-dependent release for the sixth option.